Is online gambling legal in the U.S.?by Michael Bluejay, Last Updated: November, 2015.

 Placing bets yourself on the Internet

 Taking bets (i.e., operating a casino, sportsbook, or racebook) on a website located in the U.S. is assumed to be illegal, and nobody does this in the U.S. for that reason.
 All Internet gaming websites are located in other countries where it's legal for them to operate.
-(The U.S. government maintains that it's not legal for them to serve U.S. players, but that's another story.)
+(The U.S. government maintains that it's not legal for them to serve U.S. players.)

 Taking sporting bets over the phone lines is clearly illegal thanks to the Wire Act.